seamusdemora/seamusdemora.github.io/RsyncWithNoMetaDataLoss.md

 Apple has used extended attributes (`xattr`) for some time, and they seem to use them extensively now.
 Without knowledge of the proprietary details, [we can only guess](https://apple.stackexchange.com/questions/200413/what-does-these-extended-attributes-mean-and-where-are-they-documented) at how macOS uses these `xattr`, but it's a certainty that loss of this data may create issues or malfunctions.
 I'm not keen on the idea that Apple creates and uses all of this meta-data on our systems with no explanation, but given that we're required to go [*all-in*](https://idioms.thefreedictionary.com/all+in) on a proprietary system, it seems a more prudent course to make an effort to retain this data.

-Finally, one may wonder, "If the filesystem is proprietary, how does `rsync` manage to preserve it?"
-I don't know the answer to that question now.
-I'm interested in the answer though, so check back later.
+Finally, one may wonder, "If Apple's filesystem is proprietary, how does `rsync` manage to preserve it?"
+I don't know the answer to that question, but I'll guess it was *extensive trial-and-error* and *extensive testing* by the `rsync` team.

 ### `rsync` options and decoding the itemized output